krithravi/period-tracker/README.md

 Here's a period tracker built with Python.
 It's totally open source, and your data can just live on _your_ machine as opposed to someone else's server.
+This app doesn't ping the internet _at all_ - not even to get the fonts.

 ## How to use it
 You should probably first clone the repo.